ExpertIce Badges

 2. File a Bond:

 • In the event that the deceased passed away without a will, a bond will be required to ensure that the personal representative faithfully executes their responsibilities.
-In the Portland metropolitan area, there are numerous companies that issue personal representative bonds and the cost of the bond depends on the value of the estate being probated.
+In the Sacramento metropolitan area, there are numerous companies that issue personal representative bonds and the cost of the bond depends on the value of the estate being probated.

-• If the deceased passed away with a will that specifically eliminates the statutory bond requirement, then a bond will not be required.
+• If the deceased passed away with a will that specifically eliminates the statutory bond requirement, then a bond will likely not be required.

 3. Inventory and Appraisal of Assets: